This post may contain affiliate links. For more information, please read my disclosure policy.

 Remember to Add Margin

 I think we’ve all made the mistake of blocking off times too close together.
-We end up rushing through the day from teaching our first grader math to frantically trying to get dinner on the table.
+We end up rushing through the day from teaching our first graders math to frantically trying to get dinner on the table.

 Add margin to your day.
-Plan for a few extra minutes to deal with crisis.
+Plan for a few extra minutes to deal with the crisis.
 After all the baby’s diaper may explode in the middle of a read-aloud.
 The mechanic may call, a child may be in tears over a math problem they can’t solve, breakfast may burn.

-Remember the schedule is simply to give you a practical idea of how your day will flow.
+Remember the daily homeschool schedule is simply to give you a practical idea of how your day will flow.
 If you loathe schedules and hate routines, remove the time column after you’ve created the schedule.
 There’s no reason to be tied to a structured time schedule.

 If you’d like more help creating your ideal schedule, check out Managers of Their Homes.
 There’s a lot of useful in-depth information on creating a schedule for your family.